Hailey Bieber Just Debuted The Prettiest Mid-Length Cut

 “I have so many extensions in it,” Hailey previously told Refinery29.
 “Here’s the thing: I used to have long hair naturally when I was 16, but my hair is really thin and I don't think it’s necessarily the best looking when it’s long by itself.
 It’s so easy when it’s short, but sometimes I want the sexy, luxurious, long hair.”

-She explained that sometimes people will comment on her posts saying they miss her long hair, not realizing that she can switch up her look pretty much at a moment’s notice.
+She explained that sometimes people will comment on her posts saying they miss her long hair, not realising that she can switch up her look pretty much at a moment’s notice.

 “I’m like, I can literally put it back in tomorrow,” she said.
 “It’s not like it grew and I keep cutting it, it’s been short for five years.”